 Certain healthcare employees are entitled to mandatory overtime protections if they are:

-1. Employed by a licensed hospital.
+1. Employed by a covered healthcare facility.

 2. Involved in direct patient care activities or clinical services.